EESSI/docs/docs/using_eessi/setting_up_environment.md

 !!! warning "This is supported exclusively for `bash` shell users.
 If you're using a different shell, please use [the alternative approach](#loading-an-eessi-environment-module)"

+    You can to see what your current shell is with the command `echo $SHELL`

 You can initialise EESSI (in a non-reversible way) by running the command:

 ``` { .bash .copy }